QuantumFF/aldex/memory-bank/activeContext.md

 ## Next Steps

-1. User to run project initialization commands (Vite, Tailwind, Convex).
+1. User to run `bun run convex` to initialize the backend dev server.
-2. Implement `convex/schema.ts`.
+2. Generate `AddAlbumForm` component with Zod validation and MusicBrainz integration.
-3. Generate `AddAlbumForm` component with Zod validation and MusicBrainz integration.
+3. Create the Albums List View.